slint-ui/slint/docs/widgets.md

 # Widgets

-Widgets are not imported by default, and need to be imported from `"sixtyfps_widgets.60"`
+Widgets are not imported by default, and need to be imported from `"std-widgets.slint"`

 Their appearance can change depending on the style